Excuse the excessive use of the word DOPE but this picture was taken on my birthday.

 What are your favorite children's tales?

-My love for reading began by reading children's tales.
+I fell in love with literature by reading children's tales.
 My favorite ones when I was younger were: "The Tale of Peter the Rabbit" by Beatrix Potter, "The Happy Prince" by Oscar Wilde, "The Nightingale" by Hans Christian Andersen and "Hansel and Gretel" by the Grimm brothers.

 Besides reading and writing, what other things interest you?

-I really enjoy learning about art, languages, arquitecture, ancient cultures, plants, animals, nature conservation, gardening, business-related subjects and much more.
+I really enjoy learning about art, languages, architecture, ancient cultures, history, plants, animals, nature conservation, gardening, all things organic, clean energy, business-related subjects and listening to classical and electronic music.

 What are your favorite movies?

-I've always been fond of The Parent Trap, Jurassic Park (The early ones only.
-I don't like Jurassic World.
-I wonder if Michael Chrichton would've approved the last two), the Harry Potter movies, Matilda, Charlie and the Chocolate Factory, Percy Jackson and the Lightning Thief, National Treasure, Independence Day, The Da Vinci Code, Interstellar and more.
+I've always been fond of The Parent Trap, Jurassic Park, the Harry Potter movies, Matilda, Charlie and the Chocolate Factory, Percy Jackson and the Lightning Thief, National Treasure, Independence Day, Interstellar and more.

 What's your favorite Game of Thrones character?

 It was Daenerys Targaryen (Because the one with the dragons gets all the fame) until I discovered Olenna Tyrell.
 I wish she'd been my grandma!
 Dame Diana Riggs did an amazing job playing the Queen of Thorns.
-I want to meet her!
+I wish I had met her!

 What's your favorite food?